sbt/website/src/tutorial/11-Custom-Settings.md

 }
 ```

-If the task has dependencies, you'd reference their value using value,
+If the task has dependencies, you'd reference their value using `value`,
 as discussed in [more kinds of setting][More-About-Settings].

 The hardest part about implementing tasks is often not sbt-specific;